i40west/copilot.vim/README.md

 # Copilot.vim

+> [!WARNING]
+> [copilot.lua](https://github.com/zbirenbaum/copilot.lua) is the way to go now.
+> I am no longer using or keeping up with this fork, so don't use it.

 GitHub Copilot uses OpenAI Codex to suggest code and entire functions in real-time right from your editor.
 Trained on billions of lines of public code, GitHub Copilot turns natural language prompts including comments and